SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/04-queue/01-introduction-to-queue.md

 **Queue Operation**

-Every new element will be added at the end of the `queue`.
+Every new element will be added at the end of the queue.
 The first element in the line will be processed first, once the element is processed it will be removed from the queue.

 ![1702810965330](images/01-introduction-to-queue/1702810965330.png)